ThKrypt/QualCoder/01-Introduction.md

 ```sh
 pip install chardet diff-match-patch ebooklib pillow ply pyqt6  pdfminer.six openpyxl pandas plotly pydub python-vlc six SpeechRecognition
 ```

+OR if using the latest code, which is currently pre-release.
+Qualcoder 3.6:

+`pip install -r requirements.txt`

 Be sure that you are in the QualCoder-Master directory before doing Step 6.